Star Trek: Generations (1994)

 Dr. Soran: Now, if you'll have to excuse me, Captain.
 I have an appointment with eternity and I don't want to be late.

 Geordi: I've never seen a solar probe with this kind of configuration, have you, Data?

 Data: No, Geordi, I have not.
 Have you?

 Data: [to his tricorder]

 Data: No, I have not.
-It is most unusual, Mister Tricorder!
+It is most unusual.

-Dr. Soran: Ah, Captain.
+Dr. Soran: Welcome, Captain.
 You must think I'm quite the madman.

 Picard: The thought had crossed my mind.

-Kirk: Risk is part of the game if you want to sit in that chair.
+Kirk: [to Harriman] Risk is part of the game if you want to sit in that chair.

-Picard: If there is one thing I have learned, Number One, is never underestimate a Klingon.
+Picard: [to Riker] If there is one thing I have learned over the years is never underestimate a Klingon.